The Pistol That Looks Like A Rifle: The Dayton Shooter's Gun

 In general, the ATF says, "an AR pistol is not a short-barreled 'rifle' under the statutory definition in the National Firearms Act ... because it does not have a shoulder stock, and is not designed and intended to be fired from the shoulder."

-In a statement sent to NPR, the ATF says such a gun is commonly defined as a pistol, "because it is made with a pistol grip and designed to be gripped and fired when held in one hand."
+In a statement sent to NPR, the ATF says such a gun is commonly defined as a pistol "because it is made with a pistol grip and designed to be gripped and fired when held in one hand."

 On the Dayton gun, the stabilizing brace is the roughly triangular piece that resembles a shoulder stock.
-Under the ATF's rules, the idea is that a shooter would use Velcro straps to secure the gun to their forearm — making it easier to shoot with just one hand, like a pistol.
+Under the ATF's rules, the idea is that shooters would use Velcro straps to secure the gun to their forearm — making it easier to shoot with just one hand, like a pistol.

-Among gun enthusiasts, Anderson is known as a budget parts maker.
+Among gun enthusiasts, Anderson is known as a budget parts-maker.
 In touting its low-priced receiver, the company says the savings allows customers to spend more money on other accessories and parts.
-In the case of the Dayton shooter, the receiver was paired with a simple brace, a short barrel — and a 100-round "double-drum" ammunition magazine.
+In the case of the Dayton shooter, the receiver was paired with a simple brace, a short barrel — and a 100-round "double drum" ammunition magazine.

 To build a gun like the one used in Dayton, a lower receiver is paired with a "pistol kit" that frequently sells for as little as $300.
 Because they lack a lower receiver, those kits are legal to ship directly to customers, rather than to registered dealers who possess a Federal Firearms License.